TIY-Austin-Front-End-Engineering/Curriculum/day-1.md

 ```

 The first line is called the **doctype** declaration.
 It tells the browser which version of HTML to use.
 We will be writing all of our HTML using HTML5.
 Almost all HTML tags require both an opening tag <...> and a closing tag </...>.
 The doctype declaration is one of the few that does not require a closing tag.

 `<!DOCTYPE html>`

+In the second line we are opening the HTML document.
+Every HTML document is opened with the `<html>` tag and closed with the `</html>` tag.
+The opening and closing HTML tags are like the pieces of bread at the top and bottom of a sandwich (a formality - all the good stuff is inside!).